Navigating klone

 admin apsearch data encrypted gscratch home slurmdata ssg sw

 Some of these names might be familiar to you.
-For example, every user on HYAK has a Home directory, which, like yours, is inside of the directory called mmfs1/ which has a directory inside of it called home/ which has a directory for each HYAK user.
+For example, every user on Hyak has a Home directory, which, like yours, is inside of the directory called mmfs1/ which has a directory inside of it called home/ which has a directory for each Hyak user.
 Similarly, above we changed directory to a directory inside of mmfs1/ called sw/.

 Picture the klone filesystem as an upside down tree.
 The topmost directory is the root directory (/) that holds everything else.
-The picture is a truncated view of the filesystem showing the root directory /, a few directories within it, including mmfs1 and a few directories within mmfs1/: home/ where the Home directories are, sw/ where we keep software and scripts, and gscratch/ where the lab groups that contribute to HYAK have their storage directories.
+The picture is a truncated view of the filesystem showing the root directory /, a few directories within it, including mmfs1 and a few directories within mmfs1/: home/ where the Home directories are, sw/ where we keep software and scripts, and gscratch/ where the lab groups that contribute to Hyak have their storage directories.

 With Windows File Explorer and MacOS Finder, you can click on icons like those shown in the photo to navigate your filesystem, opening directories and listing contents, on klone and most CLIs, we navigate the filesystem with these commands.
 You'll get the hang of it fast.